 #1: Add a sign-up link to your author byline!

-I'm talking about when you write a blog post on your own website... often at the very top of your article, just underneath the heading, you'll see something along the lines of "Author: Lise Cartwright" - warning to be able to do this, you'll need to pay a coder to do this for you.
+I'm talking about when you write a blog post on your own website... often at the very top of your article, just underneath the heading, you'll see something along the lines of "Author: Lise Cartwright" - warning to be able to do this, you'll need to pay a coder to do this for you if it's not already part of your theme.

 Here's a quick screenshot of what it looks like: